marycpriyanka/Professional-ReadMe-generator/README.md

 When you see the success message, look for the README file created in the folder.

+For more information on how to use this application, watch the video in this link: https://drive.google.com/file/d/1khrnrP8vWFpmmk2K3nGGcwlKRaTXaUhh/view?usp=sharing

 ## License

 Professional README generator is available under the MIT License.